Product Guide · Architectural Ironmongery

 Architectural ironmongery covers more than door handles.
 A residential development specification typically runs to several hundred SKUs across doors, windows, cabinetry, and ancillary fittings; commercial projects can exceed a thousand.
 Knowing how to break a project ironmongery schedule into supplier-aligned categories is the first step toward an efficient procurement process.

-The categories we routinely manufacture from Aligarh: door lever handles and pull handles, door knobs, escutcheons and thumb-turns, butt hinges (BS EN 1935 grade), parliament and projection hinges, mortice locks and rim locks, door closers (selected models), letter plates, numerals, door knockers, window stays and fasteners, casement and espagnolette handles, friction hinges, curtain hardware, railing components, and ancillary brass fittings.
+The categories we routinely manufacture from Aligarh: door lever handles and pull handles, door knobs, escutcheons and thumb-turns, tee hinges and band-and-hook gate hinges, Suffolk latches and thumb latches, tower bolts and door bolts, letter plates, numerals, door knockers, cabin hooks, window stays and fasteners, hat and coat hooks, curtain hardware, railing components, and ancillary brass fittings.
+In UK trade language this splits into door furniture — the visible items like handles, knobs, knockers, and letter plates — and the working ironmongery of hinges, bolts, and latches behind them.
+We supply both, as decorative and standard-duty hardware.

 200+